ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 might otherwise be completely unable to send due to a lower limits.

-A network element that reduces its throughput advice might also need to add a small delay to allow applications time to receive and act on the updated advice.
+A network element that reduces its throughput advice might also need delay monitoring or enforcement to allow applications time to receive and act on the updated advice.

 A network element MUST NOT alter datagrams to add SCONE packets